Conference Day One

 Our famous speed networking is the ideal opportunity to get face-to-face time with many of the brightest minds working in infant formula development and regulatory approval and introduce yourself to the attendees you would like to have more in-depth conversations with.
 Benchmark against industry leaders and establish meaningful relationships to pursue for the rest of the conference and beyond.

-Advancing Ingredient Innovation from Discovery to Preclinical Development
+Advancing from Discovery to Preclinical Development with Regulatory Viability in Mind

-11:45 am Improving the Selection & Usage of Animal Models to Generate High Quality Data
+12:30 pm Improving the Selection & Usage of Animal Models to Generate High Quality Data for Dossier Compilation

 • Douglas Burrin Research Physiologist, USDA-ARS Children’s Nutrition Research Center & Professor Pediatrics, Baylor College of Medicine, USDA-ARS